Praneeth-hegde/MypersonalWebsite/README.md

 ## Getting Started

-To explore my website and view the projects, simply visit [[(https://praneeth-hegde.github.io/)]] in your browser.
+To explore my website and view the projects, simply visit (https://praneeth-hegde.github.io/)in your browser.
 Feel free to reach out to me through the "Contact Me" page for any inquiries or collaboration opportunities.

 ## Technologies Used